hoanthien2017/Employee_absenteeism_analysis/my_queries.md

 </details>

 # Data exploratory
-1 --Temporal Patterns and Seasonality in Absences--
+1 --Temporal Patterns and Seasonality in Absences
 ```sql
 select
 		month_of_absence